HeidelTime/heideltime/doc/readme.txt

     - tar -xzvf model.hunpos.mte5.defnpout.tar.gz -C hunpos-1.0-linux/
     You will need to enter the full path of the hunpos-1.0-linux directory in the HunPosTaggerWrapper.

+    To process any of the automatically create, you can use the AllLanguagesTokenizer which is part of the heideltime kit.
+It is a simple (whitespace-based) yet generic tool and creaetes sentence and token annotation.

     For sample UIMA workflows for any of the supported languages, please take a look